ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: is_scanning

-    If VI_TRUE, the switch module is currently scanning through the scan list  (i.e. it is not in the Idle state).
-If VI_FALSE, the switch module is not  currently scanning through the scan list (i.e. it is in the Idle state).
+    If True, the switch module is currently scanning through the scan list  (i.e. it is not in the Idle state).
+If False, the switch module is not  currently scanning through the scan list (i.e. it is in the Idle state).

     The following table lists the characteristics of this property.